About Torch Club

 Our Meetings

 Our chapter typically meets eight times a year, September through April, with summers off.
-Meetings are always on the third Monday of the month.
-We will continue to offer hybrid Zoom and Dinner meeting option.
-Our dinner meetings will be held in The Hickory Room at Lazlo’s in the Lincoln Haymarket.
-They start with a social time at 6 p.m.
-Our virtual Zoom meeting format will begin at 7:15 p.m. and include an interactive Question and Answer period from 8:00 to 8:30 pm.
+Meetings are always on the third Monday of the month in The Hickory Room at Lazlo’s in the Lincoln Haymarket.
+They start with a social time at 6 p.m. and include an interactive Question and Answer session after the talk.

 History